Particular/docs.particular.net/samples/scheduling/periodictimer/sample.md

 ### Define the background service

 The [`BackgroundService`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.backgroundservice) defines the job to be run when the host starts.
 It sets up a `PeriodicTimer` which will tick every 3 seconds.
-Every time it ticks, a message using NServiceBus.
+Every time it ticks, a message is sent using NServiceBus.

 snippet: SendMessageJob